 “Marketing is everything you do to GAIN and RETAIN customers.”

-So, when I think of marketing, I think of it as a lot more than just running ads or posting on your Facebook page.
-If you’ve watched some of my videos or visited my marketing blog before, you would have probably already heard me talk about the 3 pillars of business success.
+In other words, marketing isn’t just about running ads or posting on your Facebook page.
+It’s about everything you do to attract people, convert them into buyers, and keep them coming back.
+If you’ve watched some of my videos or visited my marketing blog before, you’ve probably heard me talk about the three pillars of business success:

 Attraction – How to attract more potential customers

-Attracting new customers is a crucial element of any business.
-It’s what fuels business growth and something that many business owners struggle with.
-Here are ten ways that will help you attract new potential customers continuously.
-You should be using a combination of these things in your business.
+Attracting new customers fuels growth but it’s also something many business owners struggle with.
+The following ten strategies will help you consistently attract new potential customers.
+Try combining several of these in your business for the best results.

 1. Have a great website